 Updates from Biofuelwatch US

 Biofuelwatch US has been working over the past years with allies to develop a network of activists across the cialis buy now'>cialis buy now country opposing biomass incineration.
 We have served on the coordinating committee, and helped the network to develop a “platform” position that goes beyond rejecting biomass to include a more holistic set of steps needed to canadian rx levitra'>canadian rx levitra address the problem of just try! order cialis online climate and energy.
 We continue to work to build support and where can i buy cialis'>where can i buy cialis membership.
 We have regular ongoing phone conference calls and the best site a very active listserve for sharing information and strategies.
 Contact us if you are interested to join!
 You can read and sign on to the network’s platform, available here.

 We work to assist people at all levels – from community organizers and activists to state and federal level government representatives, to international grassroots and NGO groups, to delegates to the UN and other international bodies.
 We provide analysis and cheap cialis canada resources to original cialis'>original cialis help inform people about the threats presented by large scale bioenergy, in all its’ various forms.
-We continue to focus much of click now our attention on opposing large scale industrial wood bioenergy, a massive threat to forests and biodiversity as well as to http://www.hexicamaerials.com/discount-generic-cialis human health.
+We continue to focus much of click now our attention on opposing large scale industrial wood bioenergy, a massive threat to http://www.hexicamaerials.com/discount-generic-cialis forests and generic cialis overnight biodiversity as well as to human health.

 THE BIOECONOMY: We also work to keep abreast of new technologies that involve burning or refining of large quantities of biomass – all part of the the best choice generic levitra “bioeonomy” wherein plant biomass substitutes for petroleum based fuels, chemicals and materials are sought.
 Examples include biochar, and bioenergy with carbon capture and sequestration (beccs) which are also proposed as “climate geoengineering” technologies (see below, and see our reports and articles)